goszpeti-OSS/fep3_cyclone_dds_plugin/Readme.md

 This is not set per default, so there is no differentiation between small and large or other kinds of sample types.

 ## Using the Adapter

+### For simulations

+A *fep3_participant.fep_components* file is provided in the lib folder, so you only need to copy it and the *cyclone_dds'* folder beside your fep3_particpant shared library and you're ready to go!

 ### Developing participants - CMake macros